nikita-kotsehub/funcX-edge-device-hierarchy/raspberry_pi_4/README.md

 - You need to provide your personal `endpoint_id`.
 It can be an AWS instance, a super-computer, or even your laptop.
 - You can use the `hello_uuid` to test your code.
 It is a simple function that returns 'Hello World'.
 The 'human_uuid' function has files specific to my endpoint, so you will not be able to use it.
 You can also easily register your own function and use it.
 - Learn more about funcX [here][3].
 Install it [[4]].
 Practice it [[5]].
+- If have the Coral USB Accelerator, make sure to install its dependencies first by following [this guide][6].

 [1]: https://coral.ai/products/accelerator/